 The work drives system change, according to Schofield.
 “We serve as a disruptive influence, working to assure that all students have access to the vital skills for the jobs of tomorrow.
 Critical thinking, project-based learning, application of key math and science concepts, and the infusion of technologies, such as robotics, drone technology, augmented and mixed reality, artificial intelligence and machine learning, as well as a developed understanding of data through technology are skills and proficiencies needed by all students if they are to be successful in the career pathways of the future.
 And this work must begin with the youngest of students”.

 The STEM2 Hub is part of something bigger, the global STEM Learning Ecosystems Communities of Practice.
 Through participation in this organization, the STEM2 Hub now networks with communities in all settings from various ecosystems around the globe who are working to find solutions to many of the same challenges.
 Best practices are shared through biannual convenings.

-The STEM2 Hub’s Board of Directors is committed to the mission, and represents a blend of companies who are counting on us to help develop a robust talent pipeline for a strong economic future.
+The STEM2 Hub’s Board of Directors is committed to the mission and represents a blend of companies that are counting on us to help develop a robust talent pipeline for a strong economic future.
 Our board includes Acosta Sales & Marketing, Alluvion Staffing, Auditmacs, Bethesda Farm, Black Knight Financial, Citi, CSX, FIS Global, Greenshades Software, Guidewell/ Florida Blue, Haskell Corporation, The Jax Chamber, LEGO Education, The PGA, TIAA Bank, , Ullmann Brown Wealth Advisors, Urban Mining Tech Rescue, Web.com, Wells Fargo Bank, and Wolfson Children’s Hospital.